Skip to content

 Short answers, pulled from the story.

-What was the primary objective of the Vostok 6 mission?
+What was the secret problem discovered during the Vostok 6 mission?